xscapefromme/fcc-personal-portfolio/README.md

 - Having the right delay on hover for the projects.
 Still want to figure that out.
 - Navbar and header how to work it together

 - Footer and header outside of the main element but if the footer is part of the section then obviously footer is inside of main element.
+- Using display grid for the structuring of the columns.
+Wanted to practice display: grid but obviously could have done it with display: flex.
+Display flex: flex-direction: column without needing a media query.
+Display: grid for overall layout.